polyfy/polylith/readme.md

 ## Profile

 When working with a Polylith system, we want to keep everything as simple as possible.
-We also want to be productive and it would be great if new services could be created easily.
+We also want to be productive and new services should be easy to create.
 The Lego-like way of organising code into bricks, helps us with both of these challenges.

 One problem we normally have when developing software without using Polylith, is that the production environment